LordLKY/SysY-compiler/README.md

 The detail of LIR & VM can be found in [this document](https://github.com/LordLKY/SysY-compiler/blob/main/Doc/SysY%20LIR.docx).

-There more details about SysYVM in ./Doc.
+There're more details about SysYVM in ./Doc.